NeVeSpl/RevitDBExplorer/readme.md

 #### ad hoc UPDATE command

-Example shows how to add prefix to `Mark` parameter for many selected elements as inputs for the script.
+An example shows how to add prefix to `Mark` parameter for many selected elements as inputs for the script.

 ![possibility-to-query-Revit-database-from-UI](documentation/examples/revit-database-scripting-update-command.gif)